tz70s/orcar/README.md

 # orcar
-An orchestrator-style runtime for IoT edge devices and cloudlets
+An orchestrator-style runtime for IoT edge devices.

 ## (Current) Execution